eerimoq/messi/README.rst

 Architecture
 ------------

 A `Messager` system consists of servers and clients.
-Once the client has successfully connected to the server, messages defined in their protocol specification can be sent between them.
+Once a client has successfully connected to a server, messages defined in their protocol specification can be sent between them.

 Below is a sequence diagram showing typical communiation between a server and a client.
 The user messages ``FooReq``, ``FooRsp`` and